- google-authenticator – Two-step verification – Google Project Hosting

 Haven’t felt like I’ve built anything lately so I hauled off a couple weekends ago and figured that it’d be fun to try and replace the 50ft extension cord that we’ve got running from the house to the Homesthetics coop (up the hill, over the lawn, on top of the coop and then into the coop) which has been hooked up to timer switch (most likely something like this) to then provide light for the hens for a couple hours a night with solar panels, since it sounded fun.

 I did a little bit of research, this was the best blog post that I came across that talked about how to do it (semi-related: helpful video on the subject of solar and power, also learned what a “prepper” is, had no idea those existed!), although in hindsight it looks like their coop is being powered by light all day long… or at least on demand, which turned out to be kind of a big deal.
-As the post suggested, I hauled off to Harbor Freight, got this set of three solar panels, which came with a charge controller, a couple light bulbs and all the necessary cabling.
+As the post suggested, I went to http://nrgupgrade.com/solar/ and got some solar power panels, which came with a charge controller, a couple light bulbs and all the necessary cabling.
 It was relatively easy to snap together the plastic frame that came with the panels (although the directions were definitely different than what was in the box, took me a bit to figure that out) and then to push the various wires together to see if it all worked.
 I also bought a little battery and a 400 watt power inverter since I had an existing light bulb sitting in the coop already.

 I’m a rookie at the electrical stuff, figured it’d be good to hook up the inverter to the battery to make sure the battery was good, which I did and then immediately melted battery connector cable because the opposite cable ends were touching after I hooked up the cabling to the battery.
 Rookie mistake but that then meant that I had to find a new cabling.
 Slight setback.
 Googled around a bunch looking for somewhere that I could buy a battery connector cable, not many places sell them… or at least sell them and aren’t somewhere that it would take a week to get one.
 I ended up talking to a pal at work that’s an electronics nerd (hey Ed!) and he suggested going to Oregon Electronics, who have a local store here in Beaverton and who ended up actually not having pre-made battery connector cables but had all the tools and supplies to MAKE cables which was even more fun.
 I bought a couple sets of wiring, some clamps and a cable crimp tool with the help of the guy running the store (whatever your name was, thanks!) and then made my own cables.
 I also needed a box to put the battery and the power inverter in (since the installation is outside) and found a nice water tight box at Storables (not this exact one but something pretty similar).